-I,, realizing that I have failed to meet the SCA's standards for promotion, do hereby request that special consideration be given to allow me to repeat Form.

-If I am allowed to return to SCA to continue my education, I promise to observe the following:

-- 1) I promise that I will spend at least two hours each school day and each weekend in home study and in doing my homework. - 2) I promise that I will cooperate with teachers and administration in all things pertaining to the school. - 3) I promise that, insofar as I can, I will live up to the ideals of SCA and try to influence my fellow students to do the same. - 4) I accept the conditions that I be ineligible to take part in any kind of inter-high school competition during the repeat year, and that, if my final average is below 70 or if I fail to meet SCA's promotion requirements at the end of the repeat year, I will withdraw from school. - 5) I accept the conditions that I be ineligible for class office of any kind during the repeat year, and that, if my demerits amount to 15 during the year, I will withdraw from school. - 6) I accept the conditions to have no more than 5 days of absence, except in cases of illness, which must be medically certified. - 7) I accept the conditions that, if three of the teachers or any administrator reports that I am not living up to these promises, I will withdraw from school.
+I, do 1 , realizing that I have failed to meet the SCA's standards for promotion, ereby request that special consideration be given to allow me to repeat Form If I m allowed to return to SCA to continue my education, I promise to observe the following: 1) I promise that I will spend at least two hours each school day and each weekend in home study and in doing my homework.
+2) 3) I promise that I will cooperate with teachers and administration in all things pertaining to the school I promise that, insofar as I can, I will live up to the ideals of SCA and try to influence my fellow students to do the same.
+4) 4) I accept the conditions that I be ineligible to take part in any kind of inter-high school competition during the repeat year, and that, if my final average is below 70 or if I fail to meet SCA's promotion requirements at the end of the repeat year, I will withdraw from school.
+5) I accept the conditions that I be ineligible for class office of any kind during the repeat year, and that if my demerits amount to 15 during the year, I will withdraw from school.
+6) I accept the conditions to have no more than 5 days of absence, except in cases of illness, which must be medically certified.
+7) I accept the conditions that, if three of the teachers or any administrator reports that I am not living up to these promises, I will withdraw from school.
+Sig ed by Student Parent or Guardian Principal